SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletproxy.md

 ===

-Read in data for watershed boundaries for the North East USA.
+Read in data for watershed boundaries for the mid-Atlantic region of the USA.